evklein/blog/src/pages/posts/identicons.md

 ![Alt text](image-3.png)

 I also like the idea of building my own identicons, so I decided to build something for this blog, to distinguish between pages, posts, or projects.
 You've probably seen them floating around on this site (there's one at the top of this post).
-I thought I'd document the process here.
+I'm pretty proud how they turned out and thought I'd document the process here.

 ## To each its own

 Github identicons are unique to their user, and are calculated via a cryptographic hash of the user's username (according to [this post](https://github.blog/2013-08-14-identicons/)).
 I like the cryptography aspect of this, but I think we can use the seed in a more interesting way, but I'll get to that.
 The point is, our identicons should be ***cryptographically distinct***, deterministic of their output.
 An Evicon should never be shared by the same seed.
-To accomplish this, we can do the same thing that Github does and pass the 'seed' value through a cryptographic hash function.
+To accomplish this, we can do the same thing that Github does and pass the seed through a cryptographic hash function.
 We'll work with MD5 for this implementation.

 Fun fact: I learned that Github identicons only use the _first fifteen_ characters of their hash for their image generation.
 So while it's practically not possible, one could theoretically find two usernames that share an identicon.
 We'll account for this in our own implementation to ensure that each seed actually has no shared evicons.